respec/HSPsquared/README.md

 legacy WDM and UCI files to HDF5 files for HSP2, and to provide additional new and legacy capabilities.

+**tests** contains unit testing code for testing code conversion (convert\conversion_test) and code performance

+## Installation Instructions

+HSP2 is designed to work with Python 3.6, 3.7 and 3.8.

+Follow these steps to install.

+#### 1. Install the Anaconda Python Distribution

+We recommend installing the [latest release](https://docs.anaconda.com/anaconda/reference/release-notes/) of [**Anaconda Individual Edition**](https://www.anaconda.com/distribution).
+Follow their [installation](https://docs.anaconda.com/anaconda/install/) documentation.

+#### 2. Clone or Download this HSPsquared repository

+From this Github site, click on the green "Code" dropdown button near the upper right.
+Select to either Open in GitHub Desktop (i.e. git clone) or "Download ZIP".
+We recommend using GitHub Desktop, to most easily receive updates.

+Place your copy of the HSPsquared folder in any convenient location on your computer.

+#### 3. Create a Conda Environment for HSP2 Modeling (optional)

 ## Installation Instructions